hashsha1/FiveM-Anticheat-RiotShield/README.md

 ![riot](https://i.ibb.co/yYc81zW/Riot.png)

+News:
+Since early 2022 we are detecting any injections with auto Updating.
+RiotShield learns as Injection was updated by the Providers and detects new method by itself.
+For the case if this not happens, the client will send startup Logs to your server, your server provides us the logs and details so we can find out in wich way we can detect those.
+For this case there are severall "normal" detections as you know of typical anticheats wirh our long outstanding and self learning (Trigger Spam, AI learning, Anti server and client Trigger and much more) feature list.
+Since 2022 RiotShield detected ALL cheats right at or after injection.

+Sont waste money on other Anticheats, dont waste time on configuring fiddly Configuration files and many false bans.

 + Low ms usage (0.01-0.02)
 + Player protection
-+ We Finally managed to detect All injections, no matter wich mod Tool is used.
-List below are now only Examples.
-+ Anti Eulen (detect before Player spawn) working and Updated 17.05.2022
++ Anti Eulen (detect before Player spawn) working and Updated
 + Anti injection Auto Update (If Eulen, Skript.gg, redengine Updates, Anticheat Updates detection itself)
 + Anti Skript.gg (detect before Player spawn)
 + Anti Redengine (detect before Player spawn)